meddle0x53/learning-rxjava/README.md

 The example can be found here [SchedulersTypes](https://github.com/meddle0x53/learning-rxjava/blob/master/src/main/java/com/packtpub/reactive/chapter06/SchedulersTypes.java)

 #### 28. A few examples of observeOn and subscribeOn (Chapter 6, pages 115-119)
-Demonstrates using subscribeOn and observeOn with Schedulers and Observables
+Demonstrates using subscribeOn and observeOn with Schedulers and Observables.

 The example can be found here [SubscribeOnAndObserveOn](https://github.com/meddle0x53/learning-rxjava/blob/master/src/main/java/com/packtpub/reactive/chapter06/SubscribeOnAndObserveOn.java)

+#### 29. Demonstraton of parallelism (Chapter 6, pages 121-122)
+Demonstrates parallelism by executing a number of requests in parallel.

+The example can be found here [ParallelRequestsExample](https://github.com/meddle0x53/learning-rxjava/blob/master/src/main/java/com/packtpub/reactive/chapter06/ParallelRequestsExample.java)